HwWobbe/DefinitiveData-DeltaAlerts/README.md

 ## 2023 quickLinks
 ...

-- review LinkedIn assignment notes for ..kesh scope
-  - verify the dupElimSheet
-    - repeat monetary cautions
-      - consider the retainer request

-- it may be best to wait until -11- to further investigate "order"
-  - this is because it will be too time consuming to close the existing gap
-    - some indicators are worth checking, in the mean time

 - consider open source Alerts - in conjunction with myEsdb
   - consider the CivicAtlas implications
     - ideally it will be possible to achieve "twoBirds"